-In the main Substrate Catalog window, select the Substrate Catalog entry and in the right pane, you can view the substrate size that has been added or modified.
-It is also displayed in the Sizes tab of the Substrate Catalog entry.
+In the main Substrate Catalog window, select the substrate catalog entry in the Name column and you can view the substrate size that has been added or modified.
+It is also displayed in the Sizes tab of the substrate catalog entry.